Thinking of incorporating your company in Hong Kong?

 In the past, the only reason you'd have to visit the city in person was to open a bank account.
-However, with Neat Business, this requirement has now been removed as well, which makes setting up a Hong Kong company easier and cheaper than ever.
+However, with Neat Business, the alternative to a corporate bank account, you can open an account remotely, which makes setting up setting up a Hong Kong company easier and cheaper than ever.

 2).
 Tax System

 One of the major reasons to set up a company in Hong Kong for non-residents is its favourable tax system.
 Profit tax is set at 16.5% for companies and profits made outside of Hong Kong are not taxed, which can save you thousands of dollars a year (do note that you may still be required to pay taxes in your home country).
 Besides a general low tax rate, the Hong Kong tax authority also allows business owners to write off a wider variety of expenses compared to many other tax authorities.
 Please check with a certified accountant on what tax deductions your company can benefit from.

 Hong Kong consistently ranks as one of the most business friendly cities in the world, with one of the freest economies.
 Hong Kong has a stable economy and independent rule of law.
 If you’re running a high-tech startup, your intellectual property may be your most important asset and Hong Kong ranks one of the best in the region when it comes to protecting your IP rights.
 And while Hong Kong offers competitive tax rates, it is considered a reputable business center and incorporating a company in the city will normally not cause any issues with tax authorities in your home country or put you on a blacklist.